 Prior Art

-Prior art also known as state of the art means something is not protected by any property right (anymore).
-It is free to be used by anyone for every purpose without any restrictions or conditions.
+Prior art, also known as the state of the art, means that something is not (any longer) protected by a property right.
+It can be freely used commercially by anyone for any purpose without any restrictions or conditions.

-A good example is a string used to tie a regular knot.
+A good example is a piece of string used to tie an ordinary knot.
 However.
-It might for example happen that you have a string from a new material.
-This material might be protected and not prior art.
-Therefor your string is probably protected.
-You have to check it case by case.
-Rule of thumb: go for the “boring”, regular solution that is around for decades and you should be on the safe side.
+For example, you may have a string made of a new material.
+This material may be proprietary and not prior art.
+So your string is probably protected.
+You have to check on a case-by-case basis.
+Rule of thumb: choose the “boring”, regular solution that has been around for decades and you should be on the safe side.

 Examples